 Running an eco-friendly organization will do more than just lessen your carbon footprint on our planet — it can help boost worker morale and make clients feel satisfied and happy to work with your company.
 These days, a focus on sustainability is becoming an essential criteria for potential members and employees of an organization.
+Which is why we’re here with some tips to make your organization more eco-friendly.

 A 2016 study by Cone Communications shows that 74% of employees feel more satisfied and fulfilled with their workplace when they are given opportunities to make an environmental and social difference, and other studies reveal that millennial workers would even consider a pay cut to work for a company with a strong emphasis on sustainability.